maarten-pennings/eMeterP1port/gen1/readme.md

 ESP8266 Arduino sketch to read Dutch e-Meters and upload to ThingSpeak.

-Disclaimer: I put the Arduino sketch on GitHub nearly three years after I developed it.
+Disclaimer: I put this Arduino sketch on GitHub nearly three years after I developed it.
-As a consequence, this readme.md is written later and may not be completely accurate.
+As a consequence, this readme is written later and may not be completely accurate.

-Note: this is generation 1 of the solution; it uses the SoftwareSerial library to read the serial link from the eMeter.
-This is needed because the eMeter inverts the line.
+Note: this is generation 1; it uses the SoftwareSerial library to read the serial link from the e-Meter.
+This is needed because the e-Meter inverts the line.
 Later I found out that the ESP UART block has hardware support to invert the line back.
 That is when I made [generation 2](../gen2).
-You should use that version.
+It is suggested to use that version.

 ## Warning